zajacje/geo-escape-bot/README.md

 # geo-escape-bot
-*For Puzzle project in Foundations of Game Design*
+A Discord bot that plays a cooperative scavenger hunt game! *For Puzzle project in Foundations of Game Design*

 Play a cooperative scavenger hunt game over Discord.
  - Player 1 - Wakes up with amnesia, locked in a room.
 They can send messages to Player 2, but their phone is acting strange and is losing battery.
 Each clue solved jogs Player 1's memory of what happened the day before and can send Player 2 hints on where to go next.